 Legend of the Holy Crown (Budapest, Parliament)

-Fact of the Hungarian figure „St. Stephen and others – First christian saints in Hungarian Kingdom
+Fact of the Hungarian figure „St. Stephen and others – First christian saints in Hungarian Kingdom”

 Part of the „The patrons and guardians of the land” topic

 The legend, as recounted by Bishop Hartvik, aimed to emphasize the „apostolic legation” of St. Stephen during a time of church-political debates, highlighting the crown’s religious significance.
 However, historical evidence suggests that the crown itself, known today as the Holy Crown, is a composite of two parts.
-The lower diadem, or Greek crown, was a gift from Byzantine Emperor Michael VII Doukas in the 1070s, while the upper, cross-shaped band, or Latin crown, was likely a queen’s crown, perhaps given to the wife of King Géza I. These two parts were combined during the reign of Béla III in the late 12th century.
+The lower diadem, or Greek crown, was likely a gift from Byzantine Emperor Michael VII Doukas in the 1070s, while the upper, cross-shaped band, or Latin crown, was probably a queen’s crown, perhaps given to the wife of King Géza I. These two parts were most likely combined during the reign of Béla III in the late 12th century.

-One notable incident occurred in the 17th or 18th century when the cross atop the crown became crooked during transportation, a feature that remains today.
-During World War II, the crown was taken to the United States for safekeeping and was only returned to Hungary in 1978.
-Since then, it has been housed in the Hungarian Parliament in Budapest, where it continues to serve as a powerful symbol of Hungary’s Christian heritage and the enduring legacy of St. Stephen.
+It is housed in the Hungarian Parliament in Budapest, where it continues to serve as a powerful symbol of Hungary’s Christian heritage and the enduring legacy of St. Stephen.